Edited by: Kellie Jez

 Within 5 minutes, my original flight was canceled, and I was booked in the last window seat on a flight just 9 days away!
 Oh happy days!

-Hot Tip: There are many ways to earn Singapore KrisFlyer miles for this redemption, including transferring Amex Membership Rewards or Chase Ultimate Rewards points directly into your Singapore KrisFlyer account.
+Hot Tip: There are many ways to earn Singapore KrisFlyer miles for this redemption, including transferring as an Amex travel partner or Chase transfer partner directly into your Singapore KrisFlyer account.
 But that’s not the only way; see our guide on how to book Lufthansa First Class for other options!